simonw/datasette-render-markdown/README.md

 This will cause any `body` column in any table to be treated as markdown and safely rendered using [Python-Markdown](https://python-markdown.github.io/).
 The resulting HTML is then run through [Bleach](https://bleach.readthedocs.io/) to avoid the risk of XSS security problems.

-Save this to `metadata.json` and run datasette with the `--metadata` flag to load this configuration:
+Save this to `metadata.json` and run Datasette with the `--metadata` flag to load this configuration:

     $ datasette serve mydata.db --metadata metadata.json